 While there are so many different types of recipes on the internet, I definitely have a hard time finding ones that truly make you feel like you aren’t missing a thing, although there are substitutes for specific ingredients that aren’t so healthy.

-Yes, there are a ton of ingredients that can be substituted—–take a peek at our Ingredient Hacks page, but I know that reducing or eliminating sugar has become a huge trend in 2019, therefore, I wanted to share this list with you all.
+Yes, there are a ton of ingredients that can be substituted—–but I know that reducing or eliminating sugar has become a huge trend in 2019, therefore, I wanted to share this list with you all.